MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/Problems Pool.md

 ### * Problem 1

-How can we use behavioral and interaction data from online learning platforms to model the effect of stress (caused by conflict-related events) on students’ learning performance in war-affected zones?
+How can we use behavioral and interaction data from online learning platforms to model the effect of stress (caused by conflict-related events) on students' learning performance in war-affected zones?

 ## Viktoriya